dptech-corp/Uni-Dock-Dev/unidock/README.md

 ## Contributing

-We warmly welcome contributions from the open-source community.
+We warmly welcome contributions from the open source community.
 Your bug reports, feature requests, and pull requests helps Uni-Dock improve.

 Please submit bug reports and feature requests to the Github [issue tracker](https://github.com/dptech-corp/Uni-Dock/issues/new/choose).